mrcatsoul/NameplateSCT_WoTLK/README.md

 **Updates of 11.23**:

-Added: Adaptation for **Awesome WotLK** (https://github.com/FrostAtom/awesome_wotlk), allowing the addon to now work correctly with all nameplates, meaning there's no need to hover or target each of them to retrieve guids.
-Without the patch, it will only work on target and hover, similar to **PlateBuffs**, from the nameplates from which the guids were obtained, and even then, not always.
+Added: Adaptation for **Awesome WotLK** (https://github.com/FrostAtom/awesome_wotlk), allowing the addon to now work correctly with all nameplates, meaning there's no need to mouseover or target each of them to retrieve guids.
+Without the patch, it will only work on target and mouseover, similar to **PlateBuffs**, from the nameplates from which the guids were obtained, and even then, not always.

 Fixed: Rare bug where the nameplate from which the numbers were coming didn't belong to the true owner.